 Welcome to the Essex Pollinator Pathway

 The Essex Pollinator Pathway got its start in 2016 when the Essex Land Trust (ELT) in partnership with the Essex Garden Club (EGC) established the Pollinator Garden at Cross Lots, one of the ELT properties in town.
-Now in its fourth season, the Pollinator Garden with dozens of native nectar plants provides important food for birds, native bees, bats, and a variety of butterflies.
+The Pollinator Garden with dozens of native nectar plants provides important food for birds, native bees, bats, and a variety of butterflies.
 Some of the more visible flowering plants are Monarda (Bee Balm), Agastache (Giant Hyssop), Echinacea (Cone Flower), and Aster.

 Read about the Essex Pollinator Pathway - Essex Historical Society Welcomes the Birds and the Bees with Pollinator Garden

 Pratt House Pollinator Garden, Historic Pratt House, est.2020

 Brochures that identify the garden plants are available on the side of the Cross Lots kiosk.
 In addition to a list of the blooms, the brochure also indicates bloom times and pollinators that favor each plant.
 The bloom cycle starts in mid-April and continues through September.
 The brochure can also be used as a planting guide if you wish to establish your own pollinator garden to help support the food chain.

 In 2018 the Essex Land Trust (ELT) decided to revitalize the nearly 1,800 square foot perennial garden that was originally part of an eight-acre park like property donated to the ELT 20 years earlier.

 The property is now known as Osage Trails.
 The garden beds were cleared of years of debris to uncover what was left of the original plantings.